-In September 2012 Josh began studying for a Masters of Research in Clinical Psychology at the University of Birmingham, where his research focused on heath psychology emotional health issues.
+In September 2012 Josh began studying for a Masters of Research in Clinical Psychology at the University of Birmingham, where his research focused on clinical heath psychology.
 His thesis was accepted in October 2013, and published in the BMJ: Supportive and Palliative Care.
 After finishing his studies, Josh returned to his work as an Assistant Psychologist.

-While studying at Birmingham, Josh was awarded a prestigious Winston Churchill Memorial Trust scholarship to investigate the adaptation of Cognitive Behavioural Therapy for people with Autism.
+While studying at Birmingham, Josh was awarded a prestigious Winston Churchill Memorial Trust scholarship to investigate the adaptation of Cognitive Behavioural Therapy for autistic people.
 To that end, in January 2014 he traveled to the world-renowned Minds and Hearts Clinic in Australia to intern for eight weeks under Prof Tony Attwood and Dr Michelle Garnett.
-The main aim if the fellowship is to bring back best practice for psychological interventions in people with Autism, an area poorly understood in the UK.
+The main aim if the fellowship is to bring back best practice for psychological interventions in autistic people, an area poorly understood in the UK.
 As a result of this project, Josh has been awarded a Fellowship of the Royal Society of Arts.

 Shortly after returning from Australia, Josh applied for training to become a Clinical Psychologist.
 In May 2014 he was accepted to the Doctorate in Clinical Psychology course at the University of Edinburgh.
 In addition to his core placements, Josh completed specialist placements in child development (specifically Autism) and Paediatrics.
 His doctoral research focused on gender differences in Autism Spectrum Disorders, detailed in the research pages.
 While studying, Josh also published a paper outlining his experience of clinical training with Autism.

 Joshua qualified as a Clinical Psychologist in September 2017.
-He currently works full time with children with learning disabilities and children with autism.
+He currently works full time in neurodevelopmental assessment and supporting neurodiverse children and their families.